guillaumelobet/science_valorisation/readme.md

 	- field
 	- auto-citations
 	- journal policy

 - Average of all papers
 	- potential influence of *start* article
 	- higher for reviews

+#### Examples from the group

+- Impact Factor
+	- science: 6
+	- psychology: 2.5
+	- communication: 2.4
+	- engineering: 1.5

+- Number of papers
+	- seems to be roughly the same between the different fields
+	- influenced by the number of people in the research group

 ----